-John Stuart Mill - Hedonic calculusWatch
+John Stuart Mill - Hedonic calculusWatch this thread

 Or does he remove the Hedonic calculus to be replaced with Higher and Lower pleasures